 Document pages to audit

-The way that I work through an audit, like I mentioned before, is really to take it page by page and just go column by column.
-Here we’re going to start with the page title and the link column.
+The way I work through an audit is to take it page by page and go column by column.
+Here, we’re going to start with the page title and the link column.

-What we’re going to be covering here are the priority pages that we discussed before.
-And I personally find it helpful to actually link each page title so that I can quickly access the corresponding page on my website later on.
+We’re going to be covering the priority pages we discussed before.
+And I find it helpful to link each page title so that I can quickly access the corresponding page on my website later on.

-You don’t have to do this, but I’ve personally found that it can help just make it a little bit more clear on how these pages all fit together.
+You don’t have to do this, but I’ve personally found that it can help make it more clear how these pages all fit together.

 Capture the content type

-The next thing that I work through here is capturing the content type for each page.
+The next thing I work through is capturing the content type for each page.
 This is going to be Column E in the spreadsheet.

-I’m going to walk through those quickly, but I do want to mention it is possible that a page will fit into multiple content types.
+We’ve included a dropdown that will cover the most popular content types we’ve found in our experience.
+I’m going to walk through those quickly, but I want to mention that it’s possible a page will fit into multiple content types.
 That is absolutely fine.
 Just pick the one that feels most appropriate.

 The main point with this dropdown is that you’re able to filter by content type if you would like to as you work through making updates later on.